bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs.md

 #### Automatic Registering of Components

-By default, the plugin does not globally register components.
-In order to accomplish this, there are two methods

-##### Tree-shaken Installation Method

 To have components automatically registered **and** tree-shaken, we recommend [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components).
 Read their docs for additional details.
-This is in addition to the above installation steps
+This is in addition to the above installation steps.
+We supply a resolver

 <ClientOnly>
 <BTabs v-model="codePreference">